- Bullying Prevention

-Gender equality is about fundamental human rights and is integral to our commitment to be a world class university recognised for world class education and research.
+Gender equality is about fundamental human rights and is integral to our commitment to be a world class university.

-The University has a proud track record on advancing gender equality.
-My predecessor, Emeritus Professor Janice Reid AM and the senior executive worked for many years to increase the representation of women in leadership positions, to reduce the gender pay gap and to promote workplace flexibility.
+Western Sydney University has a proud record for advancing gender equality.
+Considerable effort has been made to increase the representation of women in leadership positions, to reduce the gender pay gap, and to promote workplace flexibility.

-There are a range of supporting strategies and policies in place in the Equity and Diversity Strategic Plan, the Our People 2015 Staffing Strategy, the Equal Opportunity and Diversity Policy and the Enterprise Agreements.
+The University has a range of strategies and policies on gender equality, including the newly published Gender Equality Policy, the Equity and Diversity Strategic Plan, the new People Strategy Our People Securing Success, the Equal Opportunity and Diversity Policy, the Workplace Flexibility Policy and provisions in our Enterprise Agreements.

-To guide this process I established the Gender Equality Committee to assist in implementing the University's Gender Equality Strategy and Action Plan 2015-2020 PDF, 56.96 KB.
-The Strategy addresses how to better support those areas of the organisation that have traditionally struggled to recruit, retain and advance female staff, as well as strategies to facilitate a deeper understanding and commitment to gender equity across the entire organisation.
+To guide this process, I have established the Gender Equality Committee to assist in implementing the University's Gender Equality Strategy and Action Plan 2015-2020.
+The Strategy seeks to support the University's efforts in recruiting, retaining and helping female staff to advance.
+Furthermore the Strategy also seeks to develop and achieve a deeper understanding and commitment to gender equity across the entire organisation.

 I want to continue the University's proud reputation as a sector leader in gender equality.